Chance-Sturrup/MICR_475/project_checkin.md

 The application accident\_tracker and its associated functions will serve as a tool to filter and present information related to accidents in an easy accessible format.
+When presenting information it will have some analysis of said data

 ##### *Planned Git Workflow*